Best Cybersecurity Practices to Keep Your Data Safe beyond the Holidays

 1. Using Multiple authentication methods – make sure you use multiple authentications instead of relying on only username and password.

-2. Understand what type of data your business is collecting and make sure it is protected.
+2. Understand what type of data your business is collecting ensuring its protective measures.

-4. Cybercriminals use different techniques like social engineering, brute force attacks and phishing are very popular, especially during the holiday season.
-Make sure you are prepared to identify this type of messages/sites.
+4. Cybercriminals use different techniques like social engineering, brute force attacks, and phishing, which are very popular, especially during the holiday season.
+Make sure to be ready to identify this type of message/site.

-5. Planning an Incident Response Strategy – Incident Response (IR) strategy plan is essential for identifying and recovering from a security incident, and if your organisation is not having an IR plan yet, it’s time to create a plan.
+5. Planning an Incident Response Strategy – Incident Response (IR) strategy plan is essential for identifying and recovering from a security incident.
+If your organization does not have an IR plan yet, it’s time to create a plan.

 6. Do online shopping only on secured networks and make sure your Wi-Fi is protected and your firewall is activated.

-7. Use different email ID’s for shopping sites to minimize data breach.
+7. Use different email IDs for shopping sites to minimize data breaches.

-8. Keep a backup of all your Data – It ensures that if there is any data loss or theft, the data can be recovered.
+8. Keep a backup of all your Data – It ensures that if there is any data loss or theft, data recovery is possible.

 9. By applying firewall security to your Internet connection, you can control what to allow in and what to block and prevent unauthorized access from other networks.

-10. Don’t use Public internet for making online transactions or filling out personal details.
+10. Don’t use the Public internet for making online transactions or filling out personal details.

 Recommended For You: